 When you’ve been in a car accident, one of the first things your lawyer will do is set up an insurance claim to put the insurance company on notice that you’ve been hurt.
-This is how your attorney will find out whether there was valid insurance coverage and how much money is available to cover your injuries.
+This is how your attorney will determine whether there was valid insurance coverage and how much money is available to cover your injuries.

 For a free legal consultation, call 800-537-8185

 This video made him go from looking like an innocent victim to looking like someone who was just using his injuries to make a quick buck.
 It made it very difficult for me to negotiate his settlement and would have been terrible if it had been played in front of a jury or judge.
-This is just one example of the many times that I have had clients whose activity online has come back to haunt their case.
+This is just one example of the many times I have had clients whose online activity has come back to haunt their case.

 Try an experiment.
 Google yourself.
-Type your name (and nicknames) into any Internet search engine and see what comes up.
+Type your name (and nicknames) into any internet search engine and see what comes up.
 Imagine how the results would look to someone who has never met you and whose only job is to make you look bad.

 Then, take the necessary steps to clean up your online identity.
 You can bet the insurance adjuster will Google you as soon as they get your name and information.

 Click to contact our personal injury lawyers today